-Take a look on my buying guide of travel system.
+Still wondering which travel system is the best for you?
+Take a look on my buying guide of travel systems.

 Car seat frame

-Of course you can use it only when your baby is small and fits into the infant car seat.
+Of course you can use car seat frame only when your baby is small and fits into the infant car seat.
 After this time (6-12 months) you will have to buy a stroller for bigger child.

 It is also compact and very easy to fold and storage (for example in your car trunk).